gem5/gem5/CONTRIBUTING.md

 to gem5 will continue to be made to the develop branch.
 Patches submitted into the staging branch do not need to be re-added to the develop branch.
-5. Once signed off by members of the PMC the staging branch shall be merged into the master and develop branch.
+5. Once signed off by members of the PMC the staging branch shall be merged into the stable and develop branch.
 The staging branch will then be deleted.
-6. The master branch shall be tagged with the correct version number for that release. gem5 conforms to a "v{YY}.{MAJOR}.{MINOR}.{HOTFIX}" versioning system.
+6. The stable branch shall be tagged with the correct version number for that release. gem5 conforms to a "v{YY}.{MAJOR}.{MINOR}.{HOTFIX}" versioning system.
 E.g., the first major release of 2022 will be "v22.0.0.0", followed by "v22.1.0.0".
 All the releases (with the exception of hotfixes) are considered